brofrain/vitestrict/README.md

 There are only a few notable differences:

-- 📦 Components auto importing ([unplugin-vue-components](https://github.com/antfu/unplugin-vue-components)) is limited to base components only by default.
+- 📦 Components auto importing ([unplugin-vue-components](https://github.com/antfu/unplugin-vue-components)) is limited to base components only.

-- 📥 APIs auto importing ([unplugin-auto-import](https://github.com/antfu/unplugin-auto-import)) is applied to Vue, VueUse, Vue Router, I18n and user-defined global helper functions by default.
+- 📥 APIs auto importing ([unplugin-auto-import](https://github.com/antfu/unplugin-auto-import)) is applied to Vue, VueUse, Vue Router, I18n and user-defined global helpers.

 - 🗒 [Markdown Support](https://github.com/antfu/vite-plugin-md) has been fully removed.

 - 🧹 [Prettier](https://prettier.io/) has been added to the package.

+- 🧪 [vue-router-mock](https://github.com/posva/vue-router-mock) has been added for more convenient mocking of router interactions.

 ## 🦧 Why